replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/04-releasing-the-application/assignment.md

 This creates a release for version `16.8.0` of the Harbor Helm chart, and promotes it to the `Unstable` channel.
-The `create` command output a sequence number that you will need for `promote` (it will be `3` if you haven not explored releasing a bit more).
+The `create` command output a sequence number that you'll need for `promote` (it will be `3` if you haven not explored releasing a bit more).

 ```